ScriptedDeveloper/CrazeCoin/docs.md

 ## rsa.cpp
 This source file is simply a wrapper for the [Crypto++](https://www.cryptopp.com/) library.
 All cryptocraphic operations are made by that library.

+## block.cpp
+[block.cpp](src/block.cpp) is an OOP implementation of a block in the blockchain.
+In this source file the blocks are getting mined and contains extensions of [broadcast.cpp](src/broadcast.cpp).